max3a3/typegpu-shader-canvas/README.md

 # typegpu-shader-canvas

+NOTE: This API is experimental and may change drastically until the 1.0 release

 This library makes it easy to render TypeScript-based fragment shaders directly to a web-based canvas element through a WebGPU pipeline.
 This is made possible by the amazing [TypeGPU](https://typegpu.com) library.

 - 🚫 No setting up a WebGPU device or pipeline